heirloompotato/dota-analysis/Dota-Match-Analysis.md

 rough gauge of how a normal Dota 2 match at my matchmaking rating is like on a broader scale.
-However, predicting matches based on the hero picks of my team is still a challenge looking at the low level of accuracy from the regression models.
+However, predicting matches based on the hero picks of my team is still a challenge looking at the low level of accuracy from the classification models.
 Some factors that contribute to the low accuracy could be the small data set and simplicity of models.
 Nonetheless, the data set had sufficient samples and variables for trends and patterns to be extracted as a Exploratory Data Analysis (EDA) project.